ETAAcademy/ETAAcademy-Audit/Articles/06_ZK_Security.md

 These two vulnerabilities enable an attacker to forge a proof as follows:

-1. **Exploiting SP1-2.1**: By aborting the program execution before the `COMMIT` system call is triggered, the `committed_value_digest` remains unconstrained.
+1. **SP1-2.1**: By aborting the program execution before the `COMMIT` system call is triggered, the `committed_value_digest` remains unconstrained.
 The attacker can replace it with any arbitrary value during proof generation.
-2. **Exploiting SP1-2.2**: By marking the `is_complete` flag as `true`, the attacker can cause the proof to pass validation, even if the `next_pc` value is inconsistent.
+2. **SP1-2.2**: By marking the `is_complete` flag as `true`, the attacker can cause the proof to pass validation, even if the `next_pc` value is inconsistent.

 As a result, the attacker can generate a fake proof for an invalid execution and submit it through the validation program, which will erroneously accept the proof, even though it is not valid.